moj-analytical-services/writing_functions_in_r/README.md

 the examples is to provide a resource that can be referred back to in the future.

+If you would like to follow along with the code run during this session (recommended if you indend to do the exercises) then open the script “example\_code.R” in RStudio.

 ## What is a function?

 Functions are a way to package up bits of code to make them easy to